-The association is governed by a Board elected by the MCAA members; a small group of board members constitute an Executive Committee.
-Funding and support for the MCAA is provided by the European Commission (Directorate General for Education and Culture), in the form of a service contract set up (following a public call for tender) with a contractor (a consortium of two commercial companies Inovamais and Intrasoft International) who undertakes a range of actions to assist in the creation, development and running of the association.
+The Association is governed by a Board elected by the MCAA members, a small group of Board members constitute an Executive Committee.
+Funding and support for the MCAA is provided by the European Commission (Directorate General for Education and Culture), in the form of a service contract set up (following a public call for tender) with Contractor (a consortium of two commercial companies Inova+ and Intrasoft International) who undertakes a range of actions to assist in the creation, development and running of the Association.

 The Association is governed by a Board elected by the MCAA Members; a small group of these Board Members constitute an Executive Committee.